-- 1. Insert Paragon Linux/DOS Wiping CD (the BIOS must be enabled to boot the system from the CD/DVD device). - 2.
-Restart the computer. - 3.
-In the boot menu select Normal Mode to use the Linux wiping environment (more preferable) or Safe Mode to use the PTS DOS wiping environment (in case you've got problems with Linux).
+2. In the boot menu select Normal Mode to use the Linux environment (more preferable) or Safe Mode to use the PTS DOS environment (in case you've got problems with Linux).
 Moreover you've got the option to boot into the Low-Graphics Safe Mode (PTS DOS safe mode) to cope with a serious hardware incompatibility.
 In this case, only the minimal set of drivers will be included, like hard disk, monitor, and keyboard drivers.
 This mode has simple graphics and a simple menu.